Rumour Has It: Olmo eyeing Barcelona return

-London, September 4: Dani Olmo departed Barcelona's youth setup in 2014, moving to Croatian giants in Dinamo Zagreb.
+Barcelona, September 5: Dani Olmo departed Barcelona's youth setup in 2014, moving to Croatian giants in Dinamo Zagreb.

 Now playing for RB Leipzig, the 23-year-old continues to catch the eye.